Notifications UI design: Why most apps annoy users instead

 • Provide Feedback and Confirmation: Once users complete the transaction-related action, provide immediate feedback or confirmation to reassure them that their action was successful.

-Feedback Notifications
+Feedback notifications

 ⬛⬛⬜ Medium Priority: These notifications are important for user feedback and may require user attention to address errors or provide additional information.